Generally, WebADM is configured to connect with a remote AD/LDAP domain for two reasons:

 Add MountPoint button.

-Name your MountPoint object and optionaly enter a description.
-On my side I keep
+Name your MountPoint object and optionally enter a description.
+On my side, I keep

 LAB name.
 Click on